pcyip1/iconic-demo/README.md

 This demo contains or includes following things:

-_This demo should present all key features of Test mobile application built with PhoneGap and Ionic framework framework, including all available widgets and page themes.
+_This demo should present all key features of Ionic framework, including all available widgets and page themes.
 Plus it should also contain examples of translation library for multi-language mobile apps and other libraries useful in modern mobile apps development like [meSpeak.js](http://www.masswerk.at/mespeak/) and others._

 ## About framework